Parent and child groups reopening after Covid-19

 Summary of government covid guidance for baby & toddler groups

-Groups must have no more than 15 attendees.
-Children under five and someone who is working as part of the group, such as a group leader, are not counted in the number.
+Children aged under 5 years, and someone who is working as part of the group, such as a group leader, are not counted in the number.

 Singing in Parent & Child Groups

-On 29th March, it was initially announced that parents would not be allowed to sing in these groups – our community has lobbied on the issue and some amendments were made on 12th April.
-It now states:
+On 29th March, it was initially announced that parents would not be allowed to sing in these groups – our community lobbied on the issue and amendments were made on 12th April with further changes in May to distinguish between indoor and outdoor regulations.

-Group singing can take place, where it is necessary for the group to meet.
-Taking account of the evidence about singing and COVID-19, singing is considered safer when limited numbers of people sing together.
+Group singing can take place.
+Taking account of the evidence about singing and COVID- 19, singing is considered safer when limited numbers of people sing together.

 – organised as 1 group – no more than 6 adults, including the group leader, should sing at any one time along with the children aged under 5